opendcs/opendcs/docs/source/start-lrgs.rst

 ###

 The LRGS can now serve and receive DDS messages over TLS.
 This provides for confidentiality and especially integrity of the messages set and received.
-At this time the LRGS can either server all DDS request over TLS or none.
+At this time the LRGS can either serve all DDS request over TLS or none.

-Future work will implement "STARTTLS" and the ability to server DDS from two ports.
+Future work will implement "STARTTLS" and the ability to serve DDS from two ports.

 For client usage, the TLS settings are determined per client connection.